Can I Sue Someone After a Car Accident in Kentucky?

 In the end, however, deciding on whether to sue or not depends on whether any negligent defendant actually has the assets to compensate you.
 Experienced injury lawyers have the investigative ability to find those assets – including those the negligent driver tries to hide – that will pay the balance of your damages.

-Discover if You Can Sue Someone After a Car Accident in Kentucky
+Discover Whether You Can Sue Someone After a Car Accident in Kentucky

 Attorney Billy Johnson